denten/denten.github.io/_includes/CV/06-talks.md

 ## VIII.
 Selected Talks, Workshops, & Conferences

-- "Early Grammar- and Schema-based Text Generators," lecture by invitation to the narrative research group (Situation Lecture Series) on September 27th, 2024 at Concordia University.
+- "Story Machines," lecture by invitation to the narrative research group (Situation Lecture Series) on September 27th, 2024 at Concordia University.
-- "Author Functions," lecture by invitation from the International Council for Philosophy and Human Sciences in Beijing on September 21, 2024.
+- "Author Function," lecture by invitation from the International Council for Philosophy and Human Sciences in Beijing on September 21, 2024.
 - "The Myth of Creativity: Measuring Text Reuse in Fiction," lecture by invitation from the Special Advisor to the Provost for AI at Dartmouth College on September 19th, 2024.